ThiagoPanini/sparksnake/docs/mkdocs/demos/features/run_spark_sql_pipeline.md

 - It was applied a sort operation on the `spark_sql_pipeline` list to consolidate the order of the queries to be executed based on the step index provided
 - Each query was executed and a temporary view with results of each step was created
 - The last query was executed and a final DataFrame object was returned

+___

+And that's it for the `run_spark_sql_pipeline()` method demo!
+I hope this one can be a good way to enrich your Spark applications that needs to run multiple SparkSQL queries sequentially!